trailofbits/necessist/README.md

   - `Method`: Ignore only if the path matches an `ignored_methods` pattern.

+- `ignored_tests`: A list of strings.
+A test whose name exactly matches a string in the list is ignored.
+For Mocha-based frameworks (i.e., Anchor and Hardhat), the message passed to `it` is treated as the test name.

 ### Patterns

 A pattern is a string composed of letters, numbers, `.`, `_`, or `*`.
 Each character, other than `*`, is treated literally and matches itself only.
 A `*` matches any string, including the empty string.